openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-review.md

 ![" "](../images/workflow/editor-review-answer-visibility.png)

 Toggling the sections on or off will determine whether the author can see answers to specific review questions when they look at the review.
 No answers will be visible until the top toggle, which enables the author to access the review, has been switched on.
-The default visibility of each review question can be configured through the review forms (see review settings <!-- missing hyperlink -->).
+The default visibility of each review question can be configured through the review forms ([see review settings](../review/review-settings.md) and [review forms](../review/review-forms.md)).

 ## Making a review decision